Sinai insurgency: Military tactics

 Following the attacks on army and police bases in Arish in early 2015, the Egyptian President issued a decree to create a unified military command for the east of the Suez Canal to combat terrorism.
 Led by General Osama Roshdy Askar, it was to guide counter-terrorism activities of the Second and Third Armies.

 On 27 April 2015, Egypt's Prime Minister Ibrahim Mahlab issued a decree ordering the isolation and evacuation of new areas in North Sinai's Rafah city, thus expanding the buffer zone.

 A shift in the militants strategy appeared in the July 2015 clashes.
 Zack Gold, Middle East analyst, views the battle as a change in strategy from hit and run tactics toward an ISIL-like 'holding' of territory.

 As an effort to limit car-bombs attacks, Egypt's Prime Minister Ibrahim Mahlab issued a decree banning 4X4 vehicles in army-operations zones in Sinai.

 Following the mosque attack in November 2017, President el-Sisi vowed to respond with "the utmost force" and Egyptian authorities in the days immediately after the attack the Air Force claimed to have the pursued and destroyed of some of the militants' vehicles and weapons stocks.
 Airstrikes were also conducted in the neighboring mountains.
 In February 2018, the Egyptian military conducted major air strikes and land assaults against terrorist positions in Sinai.

+Egyptian forces occupied 37 schools and turned them into military bases.
+After the government took over the school, it failed to properly relocate the children.
+Students were denied access to education, and illiteracy levels increased.
+Besides, clashes between the army and armed groups destroyed 59 schools, three of which were attacked or destroyed by militants.

-Judicial response
+Judicial responses

 The Egyptian government has used the death penalty to punish those convicted of committing terrorist acts in Sinai.
 On 26 December 2017, Egypt hanged 15 men convicted of killing nine soldiers during an attack on a military checkpoint in 2013.